giampaolo/psutil/docs/glossary.rst

       See :meth:`Process.status` and the ``STATUS_*`` constants.

+   swap-in
+      The act of moving a memory page from swap space on disk back into physical RAM, making it accessible to the process again.
+Reported as the ``sin`` field of :func:`swap_memory` (cumulative bytes since boot).
+See also :term:`swap-out`.

+   swap-out
+      The act of moving a memory page from physical RAM to swap space on disk to free up RAM for other processes.
+Reported as the ``sout`` field of :func:`swap_memory` (cumulative bytes since boot).
+A sustained non-zero rate is a sign of excessive swapping.
+      See also :term:`swap-in`.

    swap memory
       Disk space used as an overflow extension of physical RAM.
 When the OS runs low on RAM it *swaps out* memory pages to disk and restores